 As an adult in my late 20s, the urge to have another German Shepherd was too great and I adopted Shannon, a beautiful white long haired German Shepherd as a puppy.
 Although I would take Shannon out for long walks the only thing running was her.
 In November 2005, when Shannon was aged just 7½ years, cancer took her away from me and I felt lost inside.

 A year after Pippin was rehomed we started to research what type of dog would be ideal to fit in with our family.
 We came up with Miniature Schnauzers!
 We adopted Jessie as a 10 week old puppy.
 She was perfect, fitted in so well and was so good with Robbie and vice versa.
 Since then we have Isla and Bella too – there are two years between each of them.
+Update: Sadly we lost our dear Jessie to cancer earlier this year, she was just 11 years old and is sorely missed by us all – dogs and humans!

 This shock changed my outlook on life and jump started me into action.
 After numerous fundraising activities to raise funds for stem cell treatment for my Dad, this went ahead successfully.
 There seemed to be slight improvement.
 However, after a while the symptoms of ALS became more obvious and although Dad’s immune system seemed quite strong, it was devastatingly becoming clear that the disease was winning.